Skip to content

 And the Onyx extension will be ready on the launcher.

-If you wish to develop on the extension, ensure you have followed the above steps to build, install and run the extension.
+If you wish to develop the extension, ensure you have followed the above steps to build, install and run the extension from source.

 From there, you can simply modify the extension code and dependencies, and reinstall/rebuild the extension by executing: